pet00184/ELSA-2.0/README.md

 # ELSA/ANNA 2.0
-Repository for the Early Large Solar flare Alert (ELSA) and ANother Near-realtime Alert (ANNA) systems that were used in the April 2024 FOXSI-4 and HI-C lauches.
+Repository for the Early Large Solar flare Alert (ELSA) and ANother Near-realtime Alert (ANNA) systems.
+This is a new repository that holds the ELSA/ANNA versions which use the lower latency (~20 seconds) and cadence (30 seconds) GOES XRS data.
+The versions of ELSA/ANNA that were used in the April 2024 FOXSI-4 and HI-C lauches can be found [here](https://github.com/pet00184/flarepred).

-ELSA and ANNA will be used in the Winter 2025/2026 FOXSI-5 launch!
+ELSA and ANNA will be used in the FOXSI-5 launch, and updating to version 2.0 is currently underway!

+## Notes for those who have used the old version:
+*If this is your first time using ELSA/ANNA, move ahead to Setup!*

+The setup for this repository is the exact same process as what was needed for the flarepred repository.
+As this version is a work in progress, I would suggest keeping both repositories for flare monitoring, so that you can switch back to flarepred if unforeseen bugs are discovered in this one during the trial run.

+### If you already have a conda virtual environment flarpred-env (or whatever you called yours):
+There is only one additional package needed for ELSA/ANNA 2.0!
+Therefore, if you already have a virtual enfironment for the old `flarepred` repository, I would simply add the package to that existing conda environment.
+To do this,

+* activate your existing virtual environment `conda activate flarepred-env`
+* install the necessary package `pip install siphon`
+* enjoy your low latency data!

+**Starting and using ELSA/ANNA follow the exact same processes as before (see below!).**

 ## To Set-up